 Some studies on football players showed a loss in ankle range of motion over the football season in players that didn't stretch, but a maintenance of range of motion in those that did.
 So even though stretching doesn't have any benefits for recovery in the moment, getting some stretching in throughout the week might help you maintain a more balanced body.

 A lot of people think that they're just born inflexible and there's nothing they can do about it but this is just one of those myths that won't go away, like the idea that carrots have always been orange, yeh, they were once purple - everything you've been told is a lie.
-Nearly everyone is born flexible but due to their lifestyle, things like sitting down most of the day, lose it.
-Your muscles have a kind of memory which record the position they spend most of their time in, if this is a shortened and contracted position they'll gradually become accustomed to this length, remain tight, and lose their ability to stretch further.
-And on the other hand the muscles that remain in a stretched position can become weak.
-All in all you end up with imbalances around your joints.
+Nearly everyone is born flexible but due to their lifestyle - things like sitting down most of the day and not taking the body through a wide range of movement on a regular basis - lose it.